Civility Week 2023

 Dr. Lane is the author of The Digital Street—a book about the digitalization of adolescent street life in Harlem—which won the Nancy Baym Book Award from the Association of Internet Researchers and the Best Book Award from the Communication, Information Technologies, and Media section of the American Sociological Association.
 He also authored a book on race and masculinity in basketball called Under the Boards: The Cultural Revolution in Basketball

 He is the co-founder and co-chair of the Rutgers Digital Ethnography Working Group, a faculty affiliate of the New Jersey Center on Gun Violence Research at Rutgers University, and a research affiliate of the Center on Digital Culture and Society at Annenberg School for Communication at University of Pennsylvania.
-His research has been published in peer-reviewed journals such as American Behavioral Scientist, Journal of Computer-Mediated Communication, Journal of Consumer Culture, New Media & Society, and Law & Society Review and written about in popular news outlets like The Atlantic, The New York Times, and New York Magazine.
+His research has been published in peer-reviewed journals such as American Behavioral ScientistJournal of Computer-Mediated CommunicationJournal of Consumer CultureNew Media & Society, and Law & Society Review and written about in popular news outlets like The AtlanticThe New York Times, and New York Magazine.

-Stephen Keating, Associate Director/Assistant Professor, Writing and Speaking Studio, FIT
+Stephen KeatingAssociate Director/Assistant Professor, Writing and Speaking Studio, FIT

 Interpersonal conflict (including differences in opinion, disagreements, and arguments) can arise in any space, including (and sometimes especially) the classroom, and it is important that instructors have tools to navigate these tensions and maintain a civil environment for their students.
 In an effort to provide instructors with strategies for managing interpersonal conflicts in the classroom, Stephen Keating of the Writing andSpeaking Studio draws from current communication studies research in order to outline our common responses to interpersonal conflict and strategies for engaging in whatnoted communication scholar Julia T. Wood (2020) calls “Constructive Conflict Communication.”
 At the end of the session, Steve will share recommendations and techniques for how to talk about and employ these strategies in the classroom.

-Carli SpinaHead of Research and Instructional Services/Associate Professor, Gladys Marcus Library, FIT
+Carli Spina, Head of Research and Instructional Services/Associate Professor, Gladys Marcus Library, FIT

-Norma Stary, Web Content Coordinator, FIT
+Norma Stary, Web Content Coordinator and EITA Accessibility Officer, FIT

 One in four U.S. adults—61 million Americans—have a disability that impacts major life activities.
 The percentage of U.S. public school students who receive special education or related services has increased over the last decade, to 13% of public school enrollment.
 Understanding the hows and whys of digital accessibility is the first step in creating an online environment in which everyone has equal access to information and experiences.
+A discussion of accessibility and why it's an important part of creating an inclusive campus culture, plus practical ways of making content accessible and further resources for training.

-Those who complete this training will receive a "Safe Zone" symbol to display in their office.
+Those who complete SafeZone training will receive a "Safe Zone" symbol to display in their office.
 This symbol indicates that you are an ally who has been properly trained on LGBTQ+ issues, terminology, and ways to support those in need.

 Estela Lugo, Program Development Manager Hereditary Neuropathy Foundation